 - Cool rooms, free sunscreen and free water during heat emergencies, and medical runners to help people get to the cool rooms.

 - A fast-track unit that coordinates with TriHealth hospitals for people who need to be transferred.

 TriHealth stays involved during the off-season, continually looking at how we can improve services.
 The Reds have two teams: the team on the field and the team off the field.
 TriHealth is part of that team off the field.

 TriHealth Doctor Cares for Players, Too

 When Reds players report to spring training, one of the first people they see is Stephen Cleves MD, primary care physician to the Reds and at TriHealth Physician Partners.
 Before players step onto the field, they receive a physical by Dr. Cleves, a frequent visitor to spring training, as well as to Great American Ball Park during homestands.

 “I have been taking care of Reds players and front office personnel for almost 19 years,” Dr. Cleves says.
 “And if a player or coach isn’t feeling well at game time, I’ll check in on them before they take the field.”

 On game days, or any day, Dr. Cleves is always available to help Reds players with their medical needs.

 A Home Run for Employees

-TriHealth also helps keep Reds team members healthy.
-Teddi Mangas-Coon, director of human resources for the Reds, spearheads the RedsFit workplace wellness program.
-In 2009, Mangas-Coon partnered with TriHealth to launch the program, which includes an annual wellness fair with blood screenings and functional assessments for the approximately 200 year-round Reds team members in Cincinnati.
+TriHealth also helps keep Reds team members healthy with the RedsFit workplace wellness program.
+The program was launched in 2009 and includes an annual wellness fair with blood screenings and functional assessments for the approximately 200 year-round Reds team members in Cincinnati.
 The program is so successful that it’s been copied by other MLB teams.